***Links to lesson rates are at the bottom of this page.***

 I keep lessons fun, practical, and paced at the student’s speed of learning – but I do challenge and raise the bar for each student.
 We cover a lot of material so that the student reaches their playing goals quickly.

 Each student’s lesson will be a weekly 30-minute session at the same time slot each week.
 I don’t do bi-weekly arrangements – all lessons are weekly.
-Lessons are paid on the first lesson of the month for that entire month.
+Lessons are paid by the first lesson of the month for that entire month.
 It’s a month-to-month commitment.
 No long contracts.

+Each student is required to have their own instrument when they show up for lessons.
+This is important so the student can practice at home.
+Please note that I’m not an instrument retailer, the student should check a local music store to purchase a guitar.
+If you’re shopping for a guitar, check out my blog article to get some tips on getting a good first instrument.
 I teach on both electric and acoustic guitars.
-If the student is playing an electric instrument, there’s no need to bring an amplifier.
+For those coming to my teaching locations and if the student is playing an electric guitar, there’s no need to bring an amplifier.
 I have multiple amplifiers for the lesson.
 I’ll also have learning materials available for the student which they’ll have to take home and work with.

 If you have an instrument but it needs repair before signing up for lessons, CLICK HERE to see my recommendation for repairs or re-stringing.

 My guitar lesson rates are very affordable and are priced less than what local music stores charge.
 Since I teach in my own Home Studio, I don’t have the overhead that music retail establishments have and so it allows me to keep my rates lower and pass the savings onto my customers.
 Click the link below for my lesson rates and policies for the lesson option that you want.